 Wildlife of the Southern Forests

-The south-west of WA is one of the world’s major biodiversity hotspots.
-A large proportion of Australia’s south-west’s beautiful landscapes and natural attractions are protected, which means they’re also the best places to observe native flora and fauna.
+The South West of WA is one of the world’s foremost biodiversity hotspots.
+A large portion of the South West’s beautiful landscapes and natural attractions are protected, which means they’re also the best places to observe native flora and fauna.

-We have chosen a selection of some of the regions finest natural highlights on this ten-day tour.
+We have chosen a selection of the regions finest natural destinations on this ten-day tour.